HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Unfortunately, in many cases, a boiler repair specialist that is Gas Safe registered will need to be brought in to complete the job.

 Sick of your boiler constantly costing you money?

-One of the cheapest places to get a new boiler installed is BOXT.
-Being partly owned by Bosch, BOXT can offer some incredible deals on new boilers.
-Get your fixed price on-screen using their clickable form.
+One of the cheapest places to get a new boiler installed is Heatable. having great connections with most of the best boiler manufacturers, Heatable can offer some incredible deals on new boilers.
+Get your fixed price on-screen using their handy boiler installation quote form.

 One of the common faults we are called out to with the Ideal Boilers is the boiler is completely unresponsive.
 By this, we mean that it doesn’t even seem to turn on.

 This might seem like the boiler has completely given up but usually it’s a simple wiring issue.

 The most obvious thing to do is the check the electrical issue isn’t related to the plug socket.
 Test this by trying another plug, or testing another appliance in that socket.

 Next, a multimeter can be used to check voltages throughout the boiler’s circuit.
 In many cases, a simple upgrade in the wiring is enough to get the boiler working again.

 If the wiring seems fine, the problem is likely to be found at the PCB.
 The PCB is the heart of the boiler, much like an ECU in a car.
 Because they are such complicated components, they are usually replaced completely.